The Real Cost of Winterizing a Boat and How to Save Cash While Doing It

 That's almost a wash then when compared to the DIY expenses (assuming you needed to buy all the DIY supplies, having nothing on hand).
 Just note that many mechanics also charge for their travel time, which can easily add another $50 or $100.

 If you bring your boat to a shop to have it winterized, you can expect to pay between $300 and $400.
 With the added expense of using a shop as opposed to a private mechanic, you can count on the process being handled with top-quality equipment and the work being backed by a guarantee of quality, not to mention by insurance.

 How to Save Money with Boat Winterizing Hacks

 If you're going to winterize your boat yourself for the fun of it, or if you want to save money on the cost of a professional winterizing job, there are a few steps that you can take to reduce costs.

 First, make sure you always complete oil changes when the engine is warm, shortly after it has been running.
 This not only helps to flush out old oil, but ensures the new oil will fully coat the components inside the engine.
 You'll be properly protecting the engine and prolonging its lifespan, saving you huge sums in the long run.

 Second, don't be suckered in by an antifreeze positioning itself as a marine specialty product.
 Use RV antifreeze concentrate.
 It's cheaper yet fully effective.

 Third, buy a custom fabric cover for your boat.
 It might seem expensive, and up front it is, as it costs much more than shrink wrap.
-Over the years, you'll actually save money by using a reusable tarp or custom boat cover and not having to get the boat wrapped each and every winter.
+Over the years, you'll actually save money by using a reusable tarp or custom boat cover and support poles and not having to get the boat wrapped each and every winter.

 Fourth, disconnect and fully remove batteries.
 Store them somewhere safe and warm.
 If you don't, you'll almost surely be replacing them in the spring.

 Boat Winterization as an Investment Guarantee